 Webinar platforms have come to the forefront in the last couple of years due to the sudden shift in how events are being run and organized.
 What would have been a live seminar at a physical location had to be organized as a webinar instead to abide by the safe distancing guidelines.

-Many webinar software have also innovated their features and platforms to stand out from their competitors.
-As such, not all webinar software are equal and it might be confusing to choose one from so many in the market.
+Many webinar software has also innovated their features and platforms to stand out from their competitors.
+As such, not all webinar software is equal and it might be confusing to choose one from so many in the market.
 In this article, we'll give you a brief outline of 10 free webinar software and their features to help you make a more informed decision.